Climate change in India: Household fuel

 Switching from traditional fuels to liquefied petroleum gas and electricity provides health and climate benefits.

 Industry

-A quarter of emissions are industrial mainly from producing cement, iron and steel.
-Industrial sector fuel consumption increased by 406% between 2000 and 2014.

-As of 2014, 42% of energy was also consumed by industry.
+The industrial sector, including the production of cement, iron, and steel, is a major contributor to global emissions, accounting for about a quarter of the total.
+From 2000 to 2014, fuel consumption in this sector surged by 406%, reflecting its rapid expansion and escalating energy demand.
+By 2014, the industry was also responsible for 42% of total energy consumption, highlighting the significant environmental impacts associated with industrial activities.
+India, the world's second-largest steel producer, accounts for 7% of global crude steel production.
+With rising domestic demand, emissions from this sector could significantly increase.
+Implementing standards for low and near-zero emissions steel is crucial to mitigate this risk.
+These standards facilitate essential policies and mechanisms such as procurement, financing, carbon pricing, and emissions trading systems, which are key in supporting India's transition to net-zero emissions and reducing the environmental impacts of its industrial sector.

 Agriculture

 Agricultural emissions increased 25% between 2005 and 2014, in part due to significant increases in the use of artificial fertilizers and the burning of crops.

 Waste

 Waste emitted 78 Mt of CO2eq in 2014.

 Impacts on the natural environment

 Temperature and weather changes

 Temperatures in India have risen by 0.7 C-change between 1901 and 2018, thereby changing the climate in India.

 In May 2022 severe heatwave was recorded in Pakistan and India.
 The temperature reached 51 °C. Climate change makes such heatwaves 100 times more likely.
 Without climate change heatwaves, more severe that those who occurred in 2010 are expected to arrive 1 time in 312 years.
 Now they are expected to occur every 3 years.

 A 2018 study projects droughts to increase in Northern and North-western India in the near future.
 Around the end of the century, most parts of India will likely face more and more severe droughts.

 Severe landslides and floods are projected to become increasingly common in such states as Assam.